Upgrade your ISO system

 Can I add a new ISO standard to my IMS later?

-Yes — that is one of the strongest reasons to start with an IMS.
+Yes.
+That is one of the strongest reasons to start with an IMS.
 New Annex SL-aligned standards bolt onto your existing framework rather than triggering a fresh implementation project, so you scale compliance without scaling overhead.

 Does an IMS work for small businesses?